zenite-docs/zenite-docs.github.io/endpoints/test.md

 }
 ```

-Click "POST".
+Click `POST`.
 The response will be displayed as formatted JSON.